 When doing explicit data conversions, CAST and CONVERT are available ...

 SQL Injection 101

 SQL injection attacks occur when someone executes malicious SQL statements (also called payloads) that control a database server, typically in a manner not favorable to you.
 Any SQL-based database is vulnerable to these types of attacks, and it is one of the oldest, most common, and most dangerous forms of attack that someone can direct toward your database.
 All it takes is one failure for an entire database to be compromised.
 In some cases, the attacker can even run commands ...

-It’s unlikely that you’ll be working exclusively with data from one table, so you’ll need to be able to grab data from multiple tables.
-One of the ways to do this is by using joins, and in relational databases, joins are what make relational databases relational.
+It’s unlikely that you’ll be working exclusively with data from one table.
+So, you need to be able to grab data from multiple tables.
+One of the ways to do this is by using joins.
+In relational databases, joins are what make relational databases relational.
 This post provides a quick refresher of the four main types of SQL Joins and three of its variants.

 What is a join?

-A join is a way of linking data from two or more tables based on a column shared between the tables. ...
+A SQL join is a Structured Query Language (SQL) way of linking data from two or more tables based on a column shared ...